ivanahcosta/ivanahcosta.github.io/src/content/projects/best-friday.md

   - Razor
 color: '#0034FF'
 team: [{ name: Larissa Gialbatti, link: /, position: 'UX/UI' }]
-description: 'Three-page hotsite focused on promoting Meio & Mensagem promotions on Black Friday 2017, in addition to encouraging newspaper subscribers to renew their subscriptions and convincing those who have not yet subscribed to subscribe.'
+description: I contributed to the creation of a three-page hotsite dedicated to promoting Meio & Mensagem's Black Friday 2017 promotions while also encouraging newspaper subscription renewals and new subscriptions.
+The project required careful attention to user experience, and we employed various design and technical features to ensure the website was engaging and effective in meeting its goals.
 link: 'https://www.meiomensagem.com'
 featured: true
 side: false